Henson Robinson Zoo: History

 The Springfield Park District's Henson Robinson Zoo began as an advocacy act by contractor Henson C. Robinson of Springfield.
-The city of Springfield was slothful at first in implementing this proposal; but in 1967, the mayor and city council set aside and donated a tract of land to the Springfield Park District.
+In 1967, the Springfield City Council set aside and donated a tract of land to the Springfield Park District.
 Construction of the zoo began in 1968 and on August 29, 1970, the Henson Robinson Zoo was officially opened on land owned by the Park District.
 Over the years, the zoo has grown and expanded with the addition of several new animals as well as exhibits.
 The zoo is now home to animal native to Australia, Africa, Asia and North and South America.
 Over 80 species of native and exotic animals are housed amongst their naturalistic exhibits.

 Current status

-As of 2019, curator Jeff Mitchell and his staff are rewriting the zoo's master plan.
+Since 2019, staff began rewriting the zoo's master plan.
 The new plan will maintain the zoo's membership in and compliance with the American Species Survival Plan, the endangered-species-oriented operating plan that governs most U.S. professional zoos.
 The Survival Plan urges zoos to concentrate on the creation and maintenance of socially healthy groups of geographically separated animals so that they can breed and perpetuate their genetic heritage without inbreeding.